devloperds/Diabetes-Prediction/README.md

 🤝 How to Contribute
 We welcome contributions!
 Here's how:
-Report bugs via GitHub Issues
+Report bugs via GitHub Issues,
-Suggest enhancements
+Suggest enhancements,
-Submit pull requests
+Submit pull requests and
 Improve documentation